Hari Parbat: Muslim shrines

-The southern side of Hari Parbat features Makhdoom Sahib, the shrine of Hamza Makhdoom, a 16th-century Kashmiri Sufi saint locally known as Hazrat Sultan and Sultan-ul-Arifeen.
+The southern side of Hari Parbat features Makhdoom Sahib, the shrine of Hamza Makhdoom, a 16th-century Kashmiri Sufi saint locally.

 Built below the fort is a mosque dedicated to Shah Badakhshi, a 17th-century Qadiri Sufi saint.
 The mosque was built by Mughal princess Jahanara Begum.

 Gurdwaras

-Gurdwara Chatti Patshahi at Kathi Darwaza, Rainwari, is believed to be the place where Guru Har Gobind, the sixth Sikh guru, stayed for few days while travelling through Kashmir.
+Gurdwara Chatti Patshahi at Kathi Darwaza, Rainawari, is believed to be the place where Guru Har Gobind, the sixth Sikh guru, stayed for few days while travelling through Kashmir.

 Gurdwara Guru Nanak Dev is a place where Guru Nanak sat and had discourse with people in early sixteenth century.
 It was earmarked with a pedestal by Mohammad Ata Khan, a general of Akbar who built the Durrani Fort.
 A small Gurdwara was later built at the place by Guru Har Gobind.